Brody234/pypearl/src/abstract/README.md

 While + is conventionally reserved for abelian groups, I want to save * for multiplications in rings and fields, so binary operations between 2 group elements are always + and @ is for group actions.
 I figured it would be simpler for users, and easier to implement complex functions if everything was by default + on it's base group operation.

-## Rules Of Usage

-The following defines behavior, both for the understanding of users and the direction of contributors.
-These rules are forced by the library, so users don't need to keep track of them, but they are good to understand the reasoning for various seemingly annoying behaviors.
-Group elements are not to be altered directly, in the sense that they will not recieve absolute assignments to their raw data.
-All assignments, changes, etc. must go through a function that forces the change to obey the rules of the group.
-For example, no one can ever set dihedral. s = 34, as s is either 0 or 1.
-For the sake of optimization, redudant assignments are assumed to not exist.
-Therefore, s = 34, or s^34, which is the same as saying s^0 may be treated as s^1 as s!= 0.

 ## Z/nZ

 Z/nZ is the equivalence classes under modular arithmetic of the integers, divided by the integers times a scalar n.
 For example, if n = 20, you get 0..19, with addition defined such that 0+0 = 0, 1+1=2, 10+10=0, 11+10=1.
 In other words, any two numbers that equal each other modulo 20 are equal in this example.